Golan515/Regular-Expressions/README.md

 regex pattern - ^\d\w{4}\.$

+You have a test string S.
+Your task is to write a regex that will match S with following conditions:

+S must be of length: 6
+First character: 1, 2 or 3
+Second character: 1, 2 or 0
+Third character: x, s or 0
+Fourth character: 3, 0 , A or a
+Fifth character: x, s or u
+Sixth character: . or ,

+regex pattern - ^[123][120][xs0][30Aa][xsu][.,]$

 You have a test string S .
 Your task is to match the pattern xxxXxxxxxxxxxxXxxx Here x denotes any word character and X denotes any non-word character.